pay10473/my_realestate-company/README.md

 # my_realestate-company
-Selling and buying and renting real estate
+Selling and buying and renting real estate.